raganwald/raganwald.github.com/_posts/2019-01-26-reduce-reuse-recycle.md

 tags: [allonge, recursion, mermaid, noindex]
 ---

-[Part I], we used recursive functions that operate on lists to explore how we could use _Structural Sharing_ to write code that avoids making copies of objects while still retaining the semantics of code that makes copies.
+This is Part II of an essay that takes a highly informal look at two related techniques for achieving high performance when using large data structures: _Structural Sharing_, and _Copy-on-Write Semantics_.
+In [Part I], we used recursive functions that operate on lists to explore how we could use _Structural Sharing_ to write code that avoids making copies of objects while still retaining the semantics of code that makes copies.

 [Part I]: /2019/01/14/structural-sharing-and-copy-on-write.html "Exploring Structural Sharing and Copy-on-Write Semantics, Part I"